All donations are securely managed through PayPal. Amounts donated are not published online.

 The kits are made by Palaform Ltd see website www.modelhovercraft.co.uk This one is a Griffon 600 made from deprom.
 Very easy to assemble.
 Get the electrics pack with it rather than supplying your own.

 [Score: 10/10] 42" LCT Twin Propellors (2 Blade S Type) Direct Drive to a 2 x 400 brushed (2 Blade S Type) Powered by NiCad (9.6v) 3Amp/h Batteries Controlled Through Mtronics 25 ESC - Comments: Built from a free plan and build article by Glynn Guest in Model Boats mag December 2009, but modified to suit 1/16th Sherman tank which is also radio controlled.
 Mainly balsa and lite ply construction.
 Ramp operated on pulley and servo arm system.
 Work in progress.
-Still needs gun turrets and handrails etc.
+Still needs gun turrets and handrails etc. SOLD to a club member,

 [Score: 10/10] 20" Palaform X500 Single Propellor Direct Drive Powered by LiPoly (11.1v) Batteries - Comments: Made from ABS by a kit from Palaform.
 Decorated in SBS Special Boat Squadron markings in the 007 James Bond style.
 Good on the water and very quick on smooth surfaces such as sports halls.
+Now on eBay.

 A 600mm long model hovercraft built from a kit using Depron polysyrene.
 Excellent kits and extremely light, quick on the water and very quick on polished surfaces such as sports halls.
 Contact Palaform for further info.
 Just Google them.
 Use styrofoam paint to decorate otherwise you risk melting the polystyrene.